social-experiments/takmil-attendancesystem6.0/README.md

         * The app is not installed in Google playStore yet, So the app will be considered  anonymous by your phone.
 The phone will give warning before installing the app, You have to go ahead and do it anyway.

-        * While your are running the app for the first time , the app request's user for various access like location,photos,storage etc. You have to accept all.
+        * While your are running the app for the first time , the app requests user for various access like location,photos,storage etc. You have to accept all.

         * Your phone should have a camera in it.